iamharshitnegi/Blockchain_Simulation/README.md

 - intArrTime : Interarrival time of transaction.

-After running the program will save all the visualized data into visualization folder You can check that for diffrent graphs and diagrams.
+After running the program will save all the visualized data into visualization folder You can check that for different graphs and diagrams.